okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

 * If an admin deprovisions a user's profile inside Okta, the user resource inside your SCIM app is updated with `active=false`.
 If that user needs to be reprovisioned later (for example, a return from parental leave or if a contractor is rehired), then you can switch back the `active` attribute to `true`.

    Deactivated user accounts lose access to their provisioned Okta integrations.
-Your app can run different actions after deprovisioning a user, such as changing user access permissions, removing a license, or disabling the user account.
+Your app can run different actions after deprovisioning a user, such as changing user access permissions or removing a license.

 * If an admin deletes a deactivated user profile inside Okta, the user resource inside your SCIM app isn't changed.
 The initial deactivation step already set `active=false`.
 Okta doesn't send a request to delete the user resource inside the customer's SCIM app.

-* Conversely, if a user profile is marked with `active=false` inside your SCIM app, and that SCIM app sources the Okta integration, then when an import from your SCIM app is run, the user's profile is marked as deactivated inside Okta.
+* SCIM app sources the user: A user profile is deleted from inside your SCIM app.
+The user's profile is deleted inside Okta when an import from your SCIM app is run.

-* Similarly, if a user profile is deleted from inside your SCIM app, and that SCIM app sources the user, then when an import from your SCIM app is run, the user's profile is deleted inside Okta.
+* SCIM app sources the Okta integration: A user profile is marked with `active=false` inside your SCIM app.
+The user's profile is marked as deactivated in Okta when an import from your SCIM app runs.

 ### Sync passwords